brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

   ![Image 23](/assets/img/metasploit-psexec/32.png)
   ![Image 24](/assets/img/metasploit-psexec/32.1.png)

-`Get-CimInstance Win32_Process` gets the current state of running processes directly from WMI (Windows Management Instrumentation). `Get-CimInstance` provides more detail than `Get-Process` because `Get-CimInstance` provides not only the PID and name, but also more detail like the:
+`Get-CimInstance Win32_Process` gets the current state of running processes directly from WMI (Windows Management Instrumentation). `Get-CimInstance` provided more detail than `Get-Process` because `Get-CimInstance` provides not only the PID and name, but also more detail like the:

 -   Full executable path to detect odd locations, like Temp.